-Washing your children's peak caps may seem slightly challenging but, with the help of OMO Laundry Liquid and a cloth, it is actually really easy.
+Washing your children's peak caps may seem slightly challenging but, with the help of OMO Laundry Liquid and our laundry tips, it is actually really easy.

 Step 1: Deciding How to Wash Your Cap

 First, you will need to look closely at your cap to determine whether or not it can be washed and what is the best approach to go about it.

 - Look carefully at the material, stitches, and the brim.
 If your hat is made with good quality materials, is relatively new, and has solid stitching you should be able to wash it without any trouble.